How Much Does It Cost To Go Cruising?

 "Real wealth is discretionary time."

 If I’ve got that, plus food and a warm safe bed, pretty much the rest will follow.
-So here’s how I did it.
+So here’s how I do it.

 Step 1.
 Eliminate debt – all debt, any debt.